mlochbaum/BQN/doc/depth.md

         ≡ 2‿3‿4
         ≡ "a string is a list of characters"

-Depth is somewhat analogous to an array's [rank](shape.md) `=𝕩`, and in fact rank can be "converted" to depth by splitting rows with `<⎉1`, reducing the rank by 1 and increasing the depth.
+Depth is somewhat analogous to an array's [rank](shape.md) `=𝕩`, and in fact rank can be "converted" to depth by splitting rows with `<⎉1` ([Enclose](enclose.md) [Rank](rank.md) 1), reducing the rank by 1 and increasing the depth.
 Unlike rank, Depth doesn't care at all about its argument's shape:

         ≡ 3‿4⥊"characters"
         ≡ (1+↕10)⥊"characters"

-Also unlike rank, Depth *does* care about the elements of its argument: in fact, to find the depth of an array, every element must be inspected.
+Also unlike rank, Depth *does* care about the elements of its argument: in fact, to find the depth of an array, every element must be inspected recursively.

         ≡ ⟨2,3,4,5⟩
         ≡ ⟨2,<3,4,5⟩
         ≡ ⟨2,<3,4,<<<5⟩

-As the above expressions suggest, the depth of an array is the maximum of its elements' depths, plus one.
+The depth of an array is the maximum of its elements' depths, plus one.
 The base case, an atom (including a function or modifier), has depth 0.

-        ≡'c'
-        F←+⋄≡f
-        ≡⟨'c',f,2⟩
-        ≡⟨5,⟨'c',f,2⟩⟩
+        ≡ 'c'
+        F←+ ⋄ ≡f
+        ≡ ⟨'c',f,2⟩

-If the function `IsArray` indicates whether its argument is an array, then we can write a recursive definition of Depth using the Choose modifier.
+Using `0=•Type` to test whether `𝕩` is an array, as well as the [Choose](choose.md) modifier, we can write a recursive definition of Depth.

-    Depth←IsArray◶0‿{1+0⌈´Depth¨⥊𝕩}
+    Depth ← (0=•Type)◶0‿{1+0⌈´Depth¨⥊𝕩}

 The minimum element depth of 0 implies that an empty array's depth is 1.